Hauz Khas Complex: Exploring the Hidden Gem of Delhi

 One of the most prominent monuments at the Hauz Khas Complex is the tomb of Firoz Shah Tughlaq.

-He was the third ruler of the Tughlaq dynasty and ruled the Delhi Sultanate from 1351 to 1388.
-The Delhi Sultanate is the Islamic empire which at its height (as it was during Firoz Shah’s time) included almost all of the subcontinent.
+Firoz Shah was the third ruler of the Tughlaq dynasty and ruled the Delhi Sultanate from 1351 to 1388.

 He is considered by many to be the greatest of the Tughlaq rulers and known as a reformer king.
-He expanded the kingdom, and was responsible for many building projects around India including reservoirs (like the one at Hauz Khas Complex), canals and hospitals.
+He expanded the kingdom and built many reservoirs (like the one at Hauz Khas Complex), canals and hospitals.

 There are four graves inside the tomb, that of Firoz Shan, his son, grandson and the fourth is unknown.
-Make sure you look up at the domed ceiling.
-If you look closely, you’ll see verses from the Quran inscribed in the decorative medallions.
+If you look closely, you’ll see verses from the Quran inscribed in the decorative medallions on the domed ceiling.

 Madrasa